shangyuj/101B/index.md

   - **Appropriate Length:** It should be long enough to provide substantial content for summarizing and responding, but not overly lengthy.

 #### 2. Brief Recap of Your Interests
 - Form small groups and briefly discuss your interests.
-Think about topics that you find compelling – these can range from technology and culture to sports and entertainment.
+Think about topics that you find compelling—these can range from technology and culture to sports and entertainment.
 This is your chance to explore an area you're genuinely curious about.

 #### 3. Research Phase
 - Using either a computer or tablet, search for articles that align with your interests.
 You can use a variety of sources, including online magazines, newspapers, blogs, or academic journals.